-The United Nations (UN) has shown a substantial interest in harmonization of international accounting standards.
-The UN appointed a group tostudy harmonization of international accounting standards in 1973.
+The United Nations (UN) has shown a substantial interest in harmonisation of international accounting standards.
+The UN appointed a group to study harmonisation of international accounting standards in 1973.

 This has evolved into an ad hoc working group.
 Members of the working group represent governments and not the private sector.
 The working group does not issue standards but rather facilitates their development.
 The UN' sconcern is with how multinational corporations affect the developing countries.